does-my-child-need-to-take-probiotic-photo

 Avoid artificial colours and sugar

-So many popular multivitamins out there are just full of sugar, dyes and fillers.
-You want your children’s multivitamin to taste good enough that they’ll take it, but you’ll also want to avoid products that are high in sugar and/or include artificial sweeteners like high fructose corn syrup or Aspartame.
-Also, the sugars in gummy vitamins can contribute to dental cavities.
+Many popular multivitamins are full of sugar, dyes and fillers.
+Look for options without artificial sweeteners like high fructose corn syrup or Aspartame.
+Also, note that sugary gummies can contribute to dental cavities.

 Never refer to vitamins as ‘candy’

-WHAT AGE SHOULD MY CHILD START TAKING VITAMINS?
+WHAT AGE SHOULD A CHILD START TAKING VITAMINS?

-I know we all want to do the best for our children but if your child eats a healthy, well-balanced diet, they don’t need vitamin supplements.
-However, infants do have different nutrient needs than older children and may require supplements.
-For example, some breastfed babies need a vitamin D supplement.
+I know we all want to do the best for our children but if your child eats a healthy, well-balanced diet, they don’t need multivitamins.
+However, infants have different nutrient needs than older children and may require supplements.
+For example, breastfed babies should receive a Vitamin D supplement, as breastmilk alone may not provide adequate amounts.

-The National Pharmaceutical Regulatory Agency (NPRA) under the Ministry of Health Malaysia (MOH) is the only agency to regulate the registration, licensing, surveillance and quality control as well as Good Manufacturing Practice of supplements in Malaysia.
+In Malaysia, the National Pharmaceutical Regulatory Agency (NPRA) under the Ministry of Health Malaysia (MOH) is the only agency to regulate the registration, licensing, surveillance and quality control as well as Good Manufacturing Practice of supplements.

 When selecting a child’s multivitamin, you’ll be looking two options: with and without iron.
 The choice is yours based on your child’s diet and the perspective of their pediatrician.
 Most vitamins are water-soluble, which means that your child will simply eliminate whatever they don’t need in their urine.
 But vitamins A, D, E, and K are stored in the body’s fat.
 This means that there is a risk of toxicity (levels higher than the recommended).
 So, when buying a multivitamin, be sure to look at the label.
 You want to avoid multivitamins that contain more than 100% of the daily value of vitamin (especially of the fat-soluble ones).